nickfargo/state/_includes/content/docs/concepts/methods.md

 {% include examples/docs/methods--context.coffee %}
 {% endhighlight %}

-> **Note** — it may be important here to call attention to a significant difference distinguishing these methods from their familiar eponymous counterparts at `Function.prototype`: in `State`, the first argument accepted by `apply` and `call` is a string that names a state method, rather than a context object (since, again, the resulting invocation’s context is automatically bound to that method’s associated `State`).
+> **Note** — it may be important here to call attention to a significant difference distinguishing these methods from their eponymous counterparts at `Function.prototype`: in `State`, the first argument accepted by `apply` and `call` is a string that names a state method, rather than a context object (since, again, the resulting invocation’s context is automatically bound to that method’s associated `State`).

 > [apply](/api/#state--methods--apply)
 > [method](/api/#state--methods--method)